stephBib/ProgiBidCalcToolV2/README.md

 Things I would prefer to see before going into production

 - Required fields at the UI level, implied due to math but user is not informed  (KISS)
-- Values coming from a maintained database (KISS = I hardcoded the Vehicle Type options)
+- Values coming from a maintained database (KISS = I hardcoded the Vehicle Cost Algorithm options)
 - Better Responsiveness at the UI level
 - Better Styling
 - Https (I don't have IIS installed on my laptop, so chose Http)